ericagreene/nyt-mentorship/docs/guide.md

 Consistency is key - Scheduled, consistent meetings are an important part of building the mentorship relationship.

 ### Mentee-specific
-* **Goal setting** - Goal setting is an iterative process; mentees should “raise the bar” for themselves as they progress and their skills increase.
+* **Goal setting is worth the time** - Goal setting is an iterative process; mentees should “raise the bar” for themselves as they progress and their skills increase.
 Take time to reflect on progress and celebrate small wins.
-* **Career Development** - It is hard to set aside time to focus on your career, but it’s important!
+* **Give yourself permission to focus on your career** - It is hard to set aside time to focus on your career, but it’s important!
 You have permission to focus on your career.

 ### Mentor-specific
 * **Mentors guide** - Mentors make themselves available to their mentees and they actively listen.
 Guidance includes sharing experiences, past or present, and how mentors dealt with a particular challenge or situation.